 A no spend period might actually include some spending on necessary items, such as gas or groceries.

-The key is to eliminate any extra spending during this period.
+The key is to eliminate any extra spending during this time frame.

 Determine the length the no spend period will last – a day, week or even month